 NCA diversity groups are also an opportunity for officers to meet, share ideas and raise concerns about issues that affect them.
 We involve our diversity groups in all aspects of working life and consult them when we are considering changes.

-The Tactical Equality Forum (TEF) maintains oversight across all protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation).
+The Inclusion, Diversity and Equality (IDE) working group maintains oversight across all protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation).

-The TEF works closely with our diversity groups and inclusion diversity and equality representatives to raise and resolve issues.
+The IDE working group works closely with our diversity groups and inclusion diversity and equality representatives to raise and resolve issues.

 NCA diversity groups include: